Motubrain: An Advanced World Action Model for Robot Control: Method

 \subsubsection{Inference Optimization}

 A practical concern with world-action models is inference latency: jointly denoising a high-dimensional video latent and an action latent over many diffusion steps couples two of the slowest computations in modern generative modeling, and naively deployed WAMs typically run far below the control rates required for high frequency manipulation.
 We adopt and extend a stack of optimizations to tackle this problem.
-Crucially, we verify on the RoboTwin2.0 that this speedup is essentially lossless: average task success rates fluctuate within sub-percent margins across the optimized and unoptimized configurations, indicating that the gains come from removing genuinely redundant computation rather than from sacrificing model fidelity.
+In our deployment setting, inference is executed remotely on cloud GPUs rather than on-board the robot, and the optimized system reaches a real-time inference frequency of 11\,Hz.
+Crucially, we verify on the RoboTwin2.0 and real-world tasks that this speedup is essentially lossless: average task success rates fluctuate within sub-percent margins across the optimized and unoptimized configurations, indicating that the gains come from removing genuinely redundant computation rather than from sacrificing model fidelity.
 We detail each component below.

 \paragraph{Noise sampling.} We use separate SNR-based timestep sampling for the two modalities during training.
 Specifically, we set $\mathrm{timeshift}=6$ for video and $\mathrm{timeshift}=1$ for action.
 This makes video timesteps more likely to be sampled from noisier regions, while action timesteps are sampled more uniformly.
 As a result, the model becomes more robust at predicting accurate actions under noisy visual conditions.
 This improves both robustness and convergence, allowing the number of inference steps to be reduced from 50 to 30 without performance degradation.